Most Powerful Telescope You Can Buy (2024)

 If you still can’t decide then my tips are:

-1. If you’ve got the money and want the best of the best, then you should go for a Celestron or Meade SCT with as large aperture as you can afford.
-If you want to be doing astrophotography then consider an option with an equatorial mount and an optimized OTA like the Celestron EdgeHD or Meade Advanced-Coma Free (ACF) models
+1. If you’ve got the money and want the best of the best, then you should go for a Celestron SCT with as large aperture as you can afford.
+If you want to be doing astrophotography then consider an option with an equatorial mount and an optimized OTA like the Celestron EdgeHD or RASA models

 2. If you don’t have the budget for this but want maximum power, then a Dobsonian would be the right choice for you.